rob010100/data_r_bellabeats/readme.txt

 This is the Google Data Analytics capstone project Bellabeats data import, cleaning, and analysis in R Studio.
-While the last three functions were used for ggplot, data was also exported to Tableau.
+While the last three functions were used for ggplot, data was also exported to Tableau (Viz link in resume).